 In this method, the Newcastle Disease vaccine is still used.
 But instead of injecting the vaccine directly into the dog’s body, the vaccine will be injected into a healthy dog to provoke an immune system reaction.
 A serum is then collected from a donor dog.
 This serum will then be given to infected dog.

-In this method, the Newcastle Disease Vaccine is injected on the spinal cord to provoke an immune response.
+In this method, the Newcastle Disease Vaccine is injected on the spinal area to provoke an immune response.
 This is a highly sensitive procedure so dogs who will undergo this treatment must be sedated.

 The use of Newcastle Disease Vaccine in treating Canine Distemper is still considered an unorthodox method in the veterinary world.
 Not all veterinarians will agree to do this procedure while some will do it only if the owner of the Canine Distemper dog insists to do so.
 The use of NDV vaccines is considered the last resort for dog owners in the hope of seeing their dogs recover from the deadly disease.